Cash Secured Put: Premium, Risk, Example

 In what situation will I use this strategy?

 This strategy is typically used when the investor is expecting limited upside potential in a particular stock and is looking to generate income from selling puts.
-It is also used when the investor is expecting a protracted decline in the market and would like to still generate some income while limiting downside risk.
+It is not appropriate when the investor expects a protracted decline.
+A falling market makes assignment likely and the short put loses value roughly point for point with the stock below the strike.
+Cash-secured puts suit a flat to modestly rising market in a stock the investor is willing to own.

 Where does this strategy typically fall in the range of risk-reward and probability of profit?